What is CAH?

 When to call the doctor

 Shots of stress dose cortisol are given in emergencies.
 If your child looks sick and is pale, sweaty, breathing fast, unable to respond, unconscious, or has a serious injury, this is an EMERGENCY.
-Your child could die if he / she does not receive a stress dose cortisol shot immediately.
+Your child could die if they do not receive a stress dose cortisol shot immediately.
 In an emergency, you should:

-• Your child should wear personal identification that says he / she has CAH.
+- Your child should wear personal identification that says they have CAH.
 One type of personal identification is Medic-Alert bracelet.

-• All of your child’s caregivers should save his / her doctor’s phone number in their cell phones.
+- All of your child’s caregivers should save your child's doctor’s phone number in their cell phones.

 What To Expect